On Gospel Centrality

 - We seek to build a family and not merely an organization, in which people can be truly known and genuinely loved.

 - We believe transparency is key for intimacy and intimacy among our community is key for bearing one another’s burdens, being united in love, being on mission together, and growing in the grace of the Gospel.

-- We encourage participation in a one or more of our Discipleship Communities, which include Sunday School classes, Harvest Groups, and Core Seminars, all of which are great opportunities to grow and connect, and build authentic community with those in our same season of life as well as across generational lines.
+- We encourage participation in our Discipleship Communities, which include Sunday School classes.
+Discipleship Communities provide everyone an opportunity to be known, loved, shepherded, and discipled.
+Both Discipleship Communities and Sunday School classes will help cultivate spiritual growth and build authentic community with those in our same season of life as well as across generational lines.

 On Being a Missional Church

 - We desire to share the love of Christ with those in our immediate context of the greater Memphis area by any strategic means possible.
 We want to have compassion on those who are hurting, and consider it a great privilege to be able to respond in love to those in need around us just as Christ has first reached out in love to us in our great need.

 - We hope to adopt ministries that already exist and create ministries that are needed but do not exist in order to engage in ministry to the least of these in our community.
 (This would include prison ministry, adoption, human trafficking, recovery ministries, mercy ministries, international ministries, etc)